 Mandell Creighton

-Creighton's historical work received mixed reviews.
+As a historian, Creighton's ''magnum opus'' was ''A History of the Papacy during the Period of the Reformation'', published in five volumes between 1882 and 1894.
+His historical work received mixed reviews.
 He was praised for scrupulous even-handedness, but criticised for not taking a stand against historical excesses.
-He was firm in asserting that public figures be judged for their public acts, not private ones.
-His preference for the concrete to the abstract is seen in his writings about the Church of England.
-He believed that the Church was uniquely shaped by its particular English circumstances, and he saw it as the soul of the nation.
+He was firm in asserting that public figures should be judged for their public acts, not private ones.
+He believed that the Church of England was uniquely shaped by its particular English circumstances, and he saw it as the soul of the nation.

 Creighton was married to the author and future women's suffrage activist Louise Creighton, and the couple had seven children.
-A man of complex intelligence and exceptional vigour, Creighton was emblematic of the Victorian era both in his strengths and in his failings.
 Provided by Wikipedia

 1